vicelikedust/OPNReport/README.md

 # OPNReport

-This simple tool allows you to convert a full configuration backup of a *pf*Sense firewall into some meaningful output format, like Markdown or YAML.
+This simple tool allows you to convert a full configuration backup of a *opn*Sense firewall into some meaningful output format, like Markdown or YAML.
 It enables you to **focus** on the important parts of your firewall configuration and allows you to get a quick overview of the most important settings.

 ## Requirements